dotnet/runtime/src/mono/wasm/README.md

 ## ES6 modules

-JavaScript part of the .NET runtime for WebAssembly is composed of several ES6 modules
+JavaScript part of the .NET runtime for WebAssembly is composed of several ES6 modules.

 #### dotnet.js